Aggregation in Blazor Pivot Table Component

 OnActionBegin

-• ActionName: It holds the name of the current action began.
-For example, while performing aggregation, the action name will be shown as Aggregate field.
+• ActionName: Provides the name of the current action initiated.
+For example, when selecting aggregation, the action name is Aggregate field.

-• FieldInfo: It holds the selected value field information.
+• FieldInfo: Contains information regarding the selected value field.

 NOTE

-In the following example, action taken during aggregation type selection via dropdown icon can be restricted by setting the args.Cancel option to true in the OnActionBegin event.
+In the following example, an action taken during aggregation type selection via the dropdown icon can be prevented by setting the args.Cancel option to true in the OnActionBegin event.

 @using Syncfusion.Blazor.PivotView